michel-kraemer/citeproc-java/using/importers/index.md

 use the classes from the ``de.undercouch.citeproc.endnote`` or the ``de.undercouch.citeproc.ris`` package.

-For EndNote you may use the following code.
+For EndNote, you may use the following code.

 {% highlight java %}
 import java.io.FileInputStream;